MicrosoftDocs/fabric-docs/docs/data-science/r-fraud-detection.md

 ## Step 2: Load the data

-The fraud detection dataset contains credit card transactions that European cardholders made in September 2013 over the course of two days.
-The dataset contains only numerical features, which is the result of a Principal Component Analysis (PCA) transformation that was applied to the original features.
-The only features that weren't transformed with PCA are `Time` and `Amount`.
+The fraud detection dataset contains credit card transactions from September 2013, that European cardholders made over the course of two days.
+The dataset contains only numerical features because of a Principal Component Analysis (PCA) transformation applied to the original features.
+PCA transformed all features except for `Time` and `Amount`.
 To protect confidentiality, we can't provide the original features or more background information about the dataset.

-Here are some details about the dataset:
+These details describe the dataset:

-- The features `V1`, `V2`, `V3`, …, `V28` are the principal components obtained with PCA.
+- The `V1`, `V2`, `V3`, …, `V28` features are the principal components obtained with PCA
-- The feature `Time` contains the elapsed seconds between a transaction and the first transaction in the dataset.
+- The `Time` feature contains the elapsed seconds between a transaction and the first transaction in the dataset
-- The feature `Amount` is the transaction amount.
-You can use this feature for example-dependent, cost-sensitive learning.
+- The `Amount` feature is the transaction amount.
+You can use this feature for example-dependent, cost-sensitive learning
-- The column `Class` is the response (target) variable.
-It takes the value `1` for fraud and `0` otherwise.
+- The `Class` column is the response (target) variable.
+It has the value `1` for fraud, and `0` otherwise

-Out of the 284,807 transactions, only 492 are fraudulent.
-The minority class (fraud) accounts for only about 0.172% of the data, so the dataset is highly imbalanced.
+Only 492 transactions, out of 284,807 transactions total, are fraudulent.
+The dataset is highly imbalanced, because the minority (fraudulent) class accounts for only about 0.172% of the data.

-The following table shows a preview of the *creditcard.csv* data:
+This table shows a preview of the *creditcard.csv* data:

 |Time|V1|V2|V3|V4|V5|V6|V7|V8|V9|V10|V11|V12|V13|V14|V15|V16|V17|V18|V19|V20|V21|V22|V23|V24|V25|V26|V27|V28|Amount|Class|
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|